 Sanctuary Marsh is a 3.7 acre created wetland located in North Chagrin Reservation.
-It is a popular location for waterfowl, both local and migratory, as well as other wildlife, and is crossed by a boardwalk.
+It is a popular location for waterfowl, both local and migratory, as well as other wildlife, and is crossed by a boardwalk and ringed by an all-purpose trail.
 The marsh is used extensively by North Chagrin Nature Center staff for educational programs.
 It has a water-control structure at its outflow to Buttermilk Creek, a tributary of the Chagrin River.
 Cleveland Metroparks has regularly conducted boat electrofishing to remove non-native goldfish from the marsh.
-Hydrilla was found in Sanctuary Marsh in 2012, consisting of substantial mats in shallow areas around the boardwalk and pond dipping dock.
+Hydrilla was found in Sanctuary Marsh in 2012, consisting of substantial mats in the shallow areas around the boardwalk and pond dipping dock.